LimonyLab/.github/profile/README.md

 ### 🌱 Discover a New Approach to Health

 Discover a new approach to leading a healthier life and finding balance with **LimonyLab**.
-Our platform leverages the power of AI and machine learning to guide you towards improved well-being and a harmonious lifestyle within the corporate world.
+Our platform guides you towards improved well-being and a harmonious lifestyle within the corporate world.

 ---